aaaaaa123456789/libplum/docs/functions.md

 **Arguments:**

 - `buffer`: pointer to the memory region from which the image file will be loaded.
-  If `size` is one of the constants indicating a [special loading mode][loading-modes], then this argument is the corresponding special value.
+  If `size_mode` is one of the constants indicating a [special loading mode][loading-modes], then this argument is the corresponding special value.
-- `size`: size of the memory buffer pointed to by `buffer`.
+- `size_mode`: size of the memory buffer pointed to by `buffer` (up to [`PLUM_MAX_MEMORY_SIZE`][mode-constants]), or constant indicating one of the [special loading modes][mode-constants].
+  If this value is a size, it indicates that `buffer` points to a memory buffer, from where image data will be loaded.
-  This argument can also be one of the [special loading mode constants][mode-constants] indicating that the image data will instead be loaded from a file, from a [`plum_buffer`][buffer] struct, or through callbacks.
+  If this argument is one of the [special loading mode constants][mode-constants], it indicates that the image data will instead be loaded from a file, from a [`plum_buffer`][buffer] struct, or through callbacks.
   (Note: these special constants take up the highest possible `size_t` values, and therefore the risk of colliding with true buffer sizes is minimal; it is possible to use the `PLUM_BUFFER` special mode to mitigate this risk completely.
-  The [`PLUM_MAX_MEMORY_SIZE`][mode-constants] constant indicates the maximum value that will be treated as a true size and not a special constant.)
+  The [`PLUM_MAX_MEMORY_SIZE`][mode-constants] constant indicates the maximum value that will be treated as a true size and not a special constant, and is therefore equal to `SIZE_MAX` minus the number of mode constants.)
 - `flags`: [color format][colors] and options used to load the image.
   This value is a bitwise OR (`|`) of any number of [loading flags constants][loading-flags], as follows:
     - [Color format][colors] constants, which will determine the color format that the image data will use.